Cole Haan

-Cole Haan is an American brand of men's and women's footwear and accessories that serves markets worldwide.
-The company was founded in Chicago, Illinois in 1928.
-Cole Haan currently has its headquarters in both New York City and Greenland, New Hampshire, United States.
+Cole Haan is an American brand specializing in footwear and accessories for men and women.
+Established in 1928 in Chicago, Illinois, the company has evolved from a men's footwear label to a global brand offering a range of products.
+As of 2023, Cole Haan operates over 500 stores worldwide and maintains dual headquarters in New York City and Greenland, New Hampshire.

 History

-The company name comes from founders Trafton Cole and Eddie Haan, and was originally named “Cole, Rood & Haan” when the company was strictly a men's footwear label.
+The company name comes from founders Trafton Cole and Eddie Haan, and was originally named "Cole, Rood & Haan" when the company was strictly a men's footwear label.
 Today it offers many products, including men's and women's dress and casual footwear, belts, hosiery, handbags, gloves, scarves, hats, outerwear, and sunglasses.